lammps/lammps/doc/src/read_data.rst

        12 0.0 0.0 0.0 2.0 0.0 1.0 0.0 2.0 1.0

-The *Triangles* section must appear if :doc:`atom_style tri <atom_style>` is used and any atoms are listed in the *Atoms* section with a triangleflag = 1.
+The *Triangles* section must appear if :doc:`atom_style tri
+<atom_style>` is used and any atoms are listed in the *Atoms* section
+with a triangleflag = 1.
 The number of lines should be specified in the header section via the "triangles" keyword.

 The 3 corner points are the corner points of the triangle.
 The ordering of the 3 points should be such that using a right-hand rule to go from point1 to point2 to point3 gives an "outward" normal vector to the face of the triangle.
 I.e. normal = (c2-c1) x (c3-c1).
 This orientation may be important for defining some interactions.

+If the data file defines a general triclinic box, the (x1,y1,z1), (x2,y2,z2), (x3,y3,z3) corner points should be within (or near) its parallelepiped volume, i.e. near the x,y,z coordinates of the triangle as defined in the Atoms section.
+See the :doc:`Howto triclinic
+<Howto_triclininc>` doc page for more details.

 The *Triangles* section must appear after the *Atoms* section.